Why a Friends School?

 Westfield nurtures self-confidence.
 Within Quakerism, we believe that Truth may come from any member of the community; the speech of the youngest child is given the same respect as the speech of an adult.
 Students mature into attentive listeners to those they are with, reflective thinkers, and accomplished communicators ready to speak their truth.

-Our "Buddy" system, pairing younger students with the older students, is a successful model for forging meaningful bonds and fostering an inclusive, supportive atmosphere throughout the school.
-The special relationships formed here aren't limited to the students; parents are a part of our daily lives as they volunteer alongside faculty in our classrooms, lunchroom, fundraising and social events, Parent Council, and guest speaking opportunities.
+Our "Buddy" system, pairing younger students with older students, is a successful model for forging meaningful bonds and fostering an inclusive, supportive atmosphere throughout the school.
+The special relationships formed here aren't limited to the students; parents and guardians are a part of our daily lives as they volunteer alongside faculty in our classrooms, library, fundraising and social events, Parents & Guardians Council, and guest speaking opportunities.

 Each week our community gathers for Meeting for Worship.
-Our form of worship is simple to learn, welcoming to all in our religiously diverse community, and deepens for individuals and the community as we practice together over the course of the year.
+Our form of worship is to learn.
+We welcome all in our religiously diverse community as we practice together over the course of the year.
 Believing that each person has within themselves the capacity to listen deeply and to discern what is relevant and true, students, faculty, and parents gather to worship in expectant silence, listening for the Spirit within each of us.
 All are welcome to speak from their hearts, if so moved.
 Meeting for Worship makes explicit the connection between the inward and outward life that is unique to Quaker education; because we have listened, reflected, and thought deeply our actions are grounded and impactful.
 The nature of meeting for worship, with its focus on the strength of the gathered community, gives children and adults a powerful tool for spiritual growth.